ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_model.rst

 each step (or some multiple of steps) during the simulation.
 See the :ref:`running` to see how to train your model instead, though these instructions still apply.

-To begin subclass a :py:class:`simmodel.SimModel` class:
+To begin subclass a :py:class:`.SimModel` class:

 .. code:: python